 Hotel Obligations for Bed Bugs

 There's nothing more terrifying than spotting a bedbug in your hotel room when traveling.
 The tiny creatures can spread quickly, which makes them particularly nerve-wracking.
 While there are very few laws specifically addressing bedbugs, hotels have a responsibility to keep you safe under common law.
-Even the cleanest, most expensive hotels may have bedbugs, so it's best to educate and protect yourself.
+Even the cleanest, most expensive hotels may have a bedbug infestation, so it's best to educate yourself on hotel pest control policies and how to spot the signs of a bedbug case yourself.

 State Bedbug Laws